 Regardless, WhatsApp’s ubiquity – it’s used by more than 1.5 billion worldwide – makes it the most popular encrypted chat app around.

-Wickr offers both an encrypted private chat app (Wickr Me) and an encrypted chat app for business.
-Federated messaging allows you to communicate between Me and business networks.
+Wickr offers both a private chat app (Wickr Me) and an encrypted solution for business.
+Wickr’s federated messaging allows you to chat between Me and its business counterpart.

 Wickr Me gets you encrypted private messaging, file sharing, and custom self-destructing configurations.
 A shredder permanently deletes chats and shared media content from your device.
 Video key verification adds an extra layer of security.

-Texting, group chats, voice calls, and file transfers are encrypted and once delivered, messages sent from the platform are immediately wiped from the servers.
+Threema fully encrypts texting, group chats, voice calls, and file transfers.
+Furthermore, upon delivery, Threema immediately wipes this data from the servers.
 There’s even a polling system for feedback from contacts.

-Threema also offers encrypted chats for work on a separate network, but there’s no video calling.
-Video calls are a must for any workplace.
-Check out these video calling apps and their use cases and take your video calls to the next level!
+Threema also offers encrypted chats for work on a separate network.
+There’s no video calling, though, which is a shame because video chats are a must for the remote workplace.
+Check out these video calling apps in case Threema doesn’t meet your needs.

 Threema pricing: $2.99